 Paris is divided into 20 Arrondissements (or Paris Districts)

+One of many interesting facts about Paris is how the neighborhoods are organized.
 They are named as Paris 1, Paris 2, Paris 3., and so on.
 Paris 1 to Paris 8 are the most central but also the most touristy districts, while Paris 9 to Paris 20 have lesser tourist attractions but more local life.
-To find the best places to stay in Paris check this Paris by Arrondissement Guide, with the essence of each district.
+To find the best places to stay in Paris, check this Paris by Arrondissement Guide, with the essence of each district.

 Paris is a very walkable city